-In theory, Emily’s autobiography (i.e. Wish You Were Here) contains a version of the story which makes other official accounts seem like they are excluding details.
-Like similar other books written by impartial people, things have been excluded in a way which renders it partisan as opposed to forthrightly candid.
-One of the five production assistants was kind enough to provide an unequivocal diary account which, among other things, reveals more about the exclusion of Emily as follows.
+In theory, Emily’s autobiography (i.e. Wish I Was There) contains a version of the story which makes other official accounts seem like they are excluding details.
+Like similar books written by impartial people, things have been excluded in a way which renders it partisan as opposed to forthrightly candid.
+Among the quintet of production assistants, one brave soul was kind enough to provide an unequivocal diary account which, among other things, reveals more about the exclusion of Emily as follows.

 The assistant’s introduction:

 I had planned to spend most of 1994 directing a documentary about Deadheads.
 By May, we had a shooting schedule, a detailed budget, vendors at the ready, and a small crew assembled to follow the Dead on the summer tour.
 The only problem we encountered was that we had no money to make the film.
 At the eleventh hour, we scrapped the plans and I jumped onto the best first job I could grab – Tank Girl.

 What follows is the record I kept while working on the film.
 Everything I wrote was from the perspective of a Production Assistant and, by my knowledge, is all true (even if it’s not the official and authorized version of the incidents).

 Well, it looks like Following the Dead may have one foot through the cemetery gate with the rest fast following.
 My contingency is Tank Girl and I’ve decided to start a journal in case that I end up working the whole show, because I could’ve killed myself for not having one on Ed Wood.
 So far, I’ve just been driving Emily Lloyd around.

 She is playing the title character and seems O.K. as far as I can tell right now.
 The other day, I took her to a boot fitting on Sunset then a wardrobe meeting at MGM in Santa Monica.
 I waited for her in the office for about a half an hour when suddenly she came out of the conference room crying.